Junior cash ISA

 Children who have a government Child Trust Fund – CTF account – cannot also have a Junior ISA.
 But while you can’t have both, you can convert a Child Trust Fund into a Junior Isa.

-The parent or guardian needs to open the account, but the money belongs to the child and is tied up in the JISA until they turn 18.
+For children under 16, a parent or guardian with parental responsibility needs to open the account, but the money belongs to the child and is tied up in the JISA until they turn 18.

 Your child can legally take control of the account from the age of 16 and choose their own investments if they wish.

-You have no control over the money once the child gets access to the JISA funds at the age of 18.
-The child is free to spend it or convert it into a normal adult ISA, for example.
+You have no control over the money once the child gets access to the JISA funds at age 18.
+The Junior ISA automatically becomes an adult ISA, and the child can choose to keep the money invested or withdraw and spend it.

-To open a JISA on behalf of a child, the child needs to be under 18.
-You must live in the UK.
+To open a Junior ISA, the child generally needs to be under 18 and living in the UK.

 Parents, grandparents, relatives, friends, legal guardians – and any adult, in fact – can make contributions into a JISA, provided the £9,000 limit is not breached.